 One undergraduate course.
 Sometimes that’s all it takes to change a student’s path.
 To change their life goals.
 And then to change the lives of others.
 For Anthony Stokes, that class was LSJ 200: Introduction to Law, Societies, and Justice.

-Stokes, who graduates this month with a double major in law, societies & justice (LSJ) and political science, planned to major in business at the UW.
+Stokes, who graduated in June with a double major in law, societies & justice (LSJ) and political science, planned to major in business at the UW.
 But LSJ 200, in the Department of Law, Societies & Justice, started him on a journey to understand and improve the criminal justice system and help those caught up in it.

 “That course helped me find a passion within myself around criminal justice work and social justice work,” says Stokes, who plans to attend law school in the fall.
 “Given the issues the Black community faces — issues that have affected me and the communities I've lived in — I was already interested in social justice, but that class made me realize the kind of work I want to do.”

 For Stokes, the study of criminal justice has gone beyond the theoretical.
 Through LSJ opportunities and local internships, he has visited prisons, met with numerous incarcerated men, and worked with attorneys on court cases.

 Stokes’s first experience with prisons was during a study abroad program that compared prison systems in the US and South Africa.
 First the UW group toured a unit of Washington state’s Monroe Correctional Complex, where they spoke with inmates who had started prison reform programs.
 Then the group traveled to Cape Town, where they attended a restorative justice session at which juvenile offenders discussed their crimes and the pain they had caused.